 Figure 3 shows the structure of the model.
 The number of emergency admissions per day is modelled using an empirical distribution for each day of the week, in keeping with the random nature of emergency arrivals in a real hospital.
 The elective admissions are the decision variables in the model.
 Hence, elective admissions occur deterministically by choosing the day and ward of arrival for each elective patient in the planning horizon.
 If the probability of non-attendance can be estimated, this information can be used with the planned admissions pattern to emulate unexpected patient absence.

 After being admitted to the hospital, patients occupy a bed for some period before being discharged or transferred to a bed on another ward.
 This period is known as the patient’s ward length-of-stay (WLOS).
 In the case of elective admissions, it may well be estimated by clinicians and planners responsible for scheduling procedures (which is the basis of one of the example applications presented in 6.2).
 However, there will still be random variation in length-of-stay from patient to patient.
 For emergency patients arriving at the hospital, length-of-stay may be even less predictable due to the unscheduled nature of their admission.
 For this reason, WLOS are modelled as random variables.
 Patients can stay in more than one ward while being treated in the hospital.
 Hence, the sum of their WLOS form their total length-of-stay (LOS) in the hospital.
+For readers who are familiar with the UK NHS, the terminologies are episode and spell, respectively.

 Figure 3: Schematic of the simulation model.
 The πijtype represent the transition probabilities from ward i to j for each admission type (emergency/elective).

 Once a patient’s ward stay is over, they may be discharged from hospital or they can be transferred to another ward.
 If a transfer to another ward is necessary, the choice of ward is not only dependent on the patient’s clinical requirements, but also the availability of the resources needed to treat the patient, such as beds, nurses and monitoring equipment.
 The potential for uncertainty in the sequence of visited wards, along with the unknown types of emergency arrivals occurring in each planning horizon, justify the use of stochastic transfers between wards in the simulation.
+The probabilities which govern the transfers from each ward are estimated from the PA data by calculating the proportion of total departures moving to each subsequent ward or to discharge.
+Modelling transitions in this way is a simplification of the real transfer/discharge process, since the probabilities depend on the current ward and do not consider previously visited wards (memorylessness).
+However, this approach has been shown to work well in other models, see for example [20], and maintains the average patient flows seen in the real hospital.

 3.3 Infinite Server Assumption